Virtual Assistants in Customer Service: The Next Big Shift

 Ungrounded answers

 If the assistant can’t cite a policy or pull live data, it should not advise.
-Ground responses in your knowledge base and systems; otherwise, escalate.
+Ground responses in your knowledge base software and internal systems; otherwise, escalate.

 Intent sprawl